Virtual design and construction

-BIM managed project
+BIM (Building Information Modeling) managed project

-"Virtual design and construction BIMs are virtual because they show computer-based descriptions of the project.
+"Virtual design and construction BIMs (Building Information Modeling) are virtual because they show computer-based descriptions of the project.
 The BIM project model emphasizes those aspects of the project that can be designed and managed, i.e., the product (typically a building or plant [and infrastructure]), the organization that will define, design, construct, and operate it, and the process the organization teams will follow, that is, the product–organization–process or POP.
 These models are logically integrated in the sense that they all can access shared data, and if a user highlights or changes an aspect of one, the integrated models can highlight or change the dependent aspects of related models.
 The models are multi-disciplinary in the sense that they represent the architect, engineering, construction (AEC), and owner of the project, as well as relevant sub-disciplines.
 The models are performance models in the sense that they predict some aspects of project performance, track many that are relevant, and can show predicted and measured performance in relationship to stated project performance objectives.
 Some companies now practice the first steps of BIM modeling, and they consistently find that they improve business performance by doing so."
 Companies are also now considering developing BIMs in various levels of detail, since depending on the application of BIM, more or less detail is needed, and there is varying modeling effort associated with generating building information models at different levels of detail.

 Methodologies underpinning BIM

-Advances in construction engineering began with the ten volumes on architecture completed by Vitruvi, a 1 century B.C.
+Advances in construction engineering began with the ten volumes on architecture completed by Vitruvi, a 1st century B.C.
 Roman.
-Vitruvi laid the key and lasting foundation for a study of construction.
+Vitruvius laid the key and lasting foundation for a study of construction.

 A principle of construction is a use of an applied ontology based in the upper ontology.
 In practice, these ontologies take on a form of breakdown structures such as the work breakdown structure.
 Usually breakdown structures form metadata to represent a construction activity; there are notable cases at exceptionally large construction companies where they are simply numbered.
 In practice, an ontology approach requires a semantic integration approach to construction data so to capture a present status of construction activities (i.e., the project).

 The research that forms virtual design and construction (VDC) is based in scientific evidence and a validation measured against a best theory opposed to a best practice.
 This approach, pioneered by the illustrious Dr. Kunz, was a departure from earlier construction engineering methodologies that focused on studies of best practices.
 The scientific evidence method requires formulating a hypothesis and then testing that hypothesis to failure so to validate.
 A range of scientific methodologies have proven useful in construction engineering research, in both qualitative research and quantitative research.
 Because construction is difficult to replicate in a controlled setting, the case-based reasoning, case study and action research methodologies prevail.
 Power of a method is important to include in results; the case study is often broad and the action research is often focused.